Site icon techbeatly

 Configure WinRM

-You need to configure listener and the service on the Windows machine as part of WinRM setup.
-You have to execute few steps in PowerShell for this, but fortunately, there is a readymade PowerShell script available in Ansible repository called – ConfigureRemotingForAnsible.ps1.
+You need to configure listener and the service on the Windows machine as part of the WinRM setup.
+You have to execute a few steps in PowerShell for this, but fortunately, there is a readymade PowerShell script available in the Ansible repository called – ConfigureRemotingForAnsible.ps1.
 You can just download and execute the same on the Windows machine as below.

-PS C:\Users\Administrator> $url = "https://raw.githubusercontent.com/ansible/ansible/devel/examples/scripts/ConfigureRemotingForAnsible.ps1"
+PS C:\Users\Administrator> $url = "https://raw.githubusercontent.com/ansible/ansible-documentation/devel/examples/scripts/ConfigureRemotingForAnsible.ps1"

 PS C:\Users\Administrator> $file = "$env:temp\ConfigureRemotingForAnsible.ps1"